Bone Grafting in Marion, Ohio

 Ridge Expansion

-If the bone dimension and ridge are too thin for an implant, Dr. Yanich performs ridge expansion –– filling in that gap by widening or lengthening the existing bone.
+If the bone dimension and ridge are too thin for an implant, Dr. Yanich performs ridge expansion and filling in that gap by widening or lengthening the existing bone.
 Then, through mechanical force, the graft material is placed so it can mature over several months before being ready to support an implant.

 Yanich Oral Surgery's Bone Grafting Procedure